 Reshaping the International Order

-Published 1976 – Reshaping the International Order was formulated by a group of about twenty experts from developing as well as developed countries, including one from Romania.
-Unlike the two earlier reports to the Club of Rome, this one emphasizes development, distribution and improved welfare that will require a good deal of economic growth.
+Published 1976 – Reshaping the International Order was formulated by a group of about twenty experts from low and high-income countries, including one from Romania.
+Unlike the two earlier reports to The Club of Rome, this one emphasises development, distribution and improved welfare that will require a good deal of economic growth.
 An uneven document, it can sometimes be quoted against itself; the tone is, in turn, hortatory, pragmatic, defiant and sweet.
 Different readers will detect different biases in the discussion of many familiar issues.
-These defects of committee work, however, should not obscure the need to consider carefully the “proposals for action” of Professor Tinbergen’s group, which are stated more carefully than some others – and are therefore more challenging.
+These defects of committee work, however, should not obscure the need to consider carefully the “proposals for action” of Jan Tinbergen’s group, which are stated more carefully than some others – and are therefore more challenging.

 Co-ordinator: Jan Tinbergen